jheyman/blog/pages/VisioAutoCompute/index.md

 #### Associating data to shapes

 The Professional version of Visio has a specific feature to simplify this usecase ("data graphics"), but I usually only have access to the Standard version, so I had to find a workaround.
 Fortunately, all versions of Visio provide a basic feature for associating user data to shapes.
 To access a specific shape's date, right-click on it => "Data" => **"Shape Data"**.
-Data of various types (integer, float, string, ...) can be created from there. <br><br>
+Data of various types (integer, float, string, ...) can be created from there. <br>

 ![shape data]({{ site.baseurl }}/assets/images/VisioAutoCompute/component_shape_data.png)

-In this example I manually added some cost/mass/power/volume shape data to a basic "component" shape.<br><br>
+In this example I manually added some cost/mass/power/volume shape data to a basic "component" shape.<br>

-Better yet, to apply a consistent set of data to multiple shapes, it is possible to create a shape data set: right-click on Shape Data window => **"Shape Data Sets"**.<br><br>
+Better yet, to apply a consistent set of data to multiple shapes, it is possible to create a shape data set: right-click on Shape Data window => **"Shape Data Sets"**.<br>

 In fact, these user-created data are only a small subset of the data associated to a shape: each shape also has by default a lot of built-in data that Visio uses to store information about the shape (geometry, content, format, ...).
 This whole set of  data is available in the **Shapesheet**, accessible from the `Developer` tab of the UI (you may need to customize the Ribbon to make this Developer tab visible):